whiteducksoftware/dapr-demo/README.md

 ## Output

-If everything was setup up correctly, you should see the following output of the notificationservice with an increasing counter.
+If everything was setup up correctly, you should see the following output of the Notification Service with an increasing counter.
 The output is the same for all deployment variants.

 ![notification-service-output](./assets/notification-service-output.png)